-Anna Von Mertens has had numerous solo exhibitions throughout the United States including the Radcliffe Institute, Harvard University (forthcoming), Ithaca College, Berkeley Art Museum; Boston Center for the Arts; University Art Museum, UC Santa Barbara; Crisp-Ellert Art Museum, Flagler College; Mills College Art Museum; University Art Museum, Cal State Long Beach; University of San Francisco’s Thacher Gallery; Headlands Center for the Arts; Elizabeth Leach Gallery; Jack Hanley Gallery; and Sara Meltzer Gallery.
+Anna Von Mertens has had numerous solo exhibitions throughout the United States including Harvard University’s Radcliffe Institute; Berkeley Art Museum; Ithaca College; Boston Center for the Arts; University Art Museum, UC Santa Barbara; Crisp-Ellert Art Museum, Flagler College; Mills College Art Museum; University Art Museum, Cal State Long Beach; University of San Francisco’s Thacher Gallery; Headlands Center for the Arts; Elizabeth Leach Gallery; Jack Hanley Gallery; and Sara Meltzer Gallery.

 Group exhibitions include Making Histories at the Kansas City Art Institute’s Artspace; Needle’s Eye at KODE, Art Museums of Bergen, Norway, which traveled to the National Museum of Art, Architecture and Design, Oslo, Norway; Uncontainable Portraits at the Museum of Fine Arts, Boston; a 2012 commissioned work for Ballroom Marfa; Aspen Art Museum; The 2012 DeCordova Biennial; and the 40th anniversary exhibition at the Smithsonian American Art Museum’s Renwick Gallery.

 Von Mertens is the recipient of a 2010 United States Artists Fellowship in Visual Arts and a 2007 Louis Comfort Tiffany Foundation Biennial Award.

 Her work is in the collections of the Museum of Fine Arts, Boston; Berkeley Art Museum; Smithsonian American Art Museum’s Renwick Gallery; RISD Museum; Allen Memorial Art Museum, Oberlin College; and Robert Hull Fleming Museum, University of Vermont.